TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 At the end of [part 1](/ultranet-adventures-part-1/), everything was technically working, but not exactly production-ready:
 - 🧮 Channel indexing is still an issue; for some reason, real Ultranet receivers are still not fully compatible with HyperNet, and the HyperNet receiver had indexing issues.
 - 🔌 The audio frontends of the DACs and ADCs were mediocre at best.
-- 🧩 The PCB layout design was oriented more as a devboard than a real product
+- 🧩 The PCB layout design was made to be a prototype devboard rather than a real product
 - 📦 The project was a bare PCB without any case